jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ... within a CV management system.

-## Basic elements of CVs
+## Basic elements of controlled vocabularies

-CVs consist of terms and relationships

-Terms may be compound ...

-Terms are chosen if warrant exists:
+CVs consist of terms and relationships.
+Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
+Warrants have different bases:

-- User warrant, which emerges from user search terms and feedback;
+- User warrant emerges from user search terms and feedback;
-- Literary warrant, which emerges from review of documents and standards; and
+- Literary warrant emerges from review of documents and standards; and
-- Organizational warrant, which emerges from an organization's existing standards.
+- Organizational warrant emerges from an organization's existing standards.

- --- minimally, between synonyms and homographs.
+Minimally, terms and relationship indicators must account for synonyms and homographs.
+This means:

+- A preferred term must be designated among synonyms, and synonyms must be linked.
+    - This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
+    - Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
+- Homographs must be disambiguated with a modifier AKA difference AKA qualifier term, e.g. Mercury (metal), Mercurcy (planet).

+Relationships can be much more complex; see <a href="#What-types-of-KOS-exist?">What types of KOS exist?</a>.
+Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun plus a qualifier (in the case of homographs).
+Focus nouns are also called head nouns.

 ## What types of KOS exist?